All Episodes

 Let's do away with drug laws.

-We'll never catch everybody, so since we won't catch everybody, why even try?
+So since we won't catch everybody, why even try?

-That logic would never last a second with various other crimes, but with immigration it's supposed to.
+That logic would never last a second with various other crimes, but with immigration, it's supposed to.

 It's stupid to even try.